Skip to content

 Rogaine has a number of side effects that can be experienced around the scalp or systemically.

-Systemic effects include an increased high rate due to the vasodilatory qualities of the substance, but the chances of experiencing this side effect are extremely low as the topical minoxidil is mainly applied around the scalp.
+Systemic effects include an increased high rate due to the vasodilatory qualities of the substance, but the chances of experiencing this side effect are extremely low as the topical Minoxidil is mainly applied around the scalp.

 Other side effects include: